-1. Overview
+1. OVERVIEW

-The objective of the Fermilab colliding beams program is to obtain $\overline{p}p$ collisions in the energy doubler at a c.m. energy of 2 TeV, with a luminosity exceeding 10^{30} cm-2sec-1.
-This energy corresponds to an equivalent laboratory momentum of 2×10^{15} eV/c, and the luminosity permits the study of a wide range of new phenomena.
+The objective of the Fermilab colliding beams program is to obtain $\overline{p}p$ collisions in the Energy Doubler at c.m. energy of 2 TeV, with a luminosity exceeding $10^{30} \,\mathrm{cm}^{-2} \,\mathrm{sec}^{-1}$.
+This energy corresponds to an equivalent laboratory momentum of $2 \times 10^{15} \,\mathrm{eV/c}$, and the luminosity permits the study of a wide range of new phenomena.
 We shall briefly describe how experiments at this extremely high energy will complement and extend Fermilab's 1 TeV/c fixed-target program.
 It is important to emphasize that 1 TeV represents a significant c.m. energy landmark for both strong and weak interactions.
-Thus the Fermilab Collider operating at 2 TeV will not merely duplicate the physics possibilities of the 1⁄2 TeV CERN Collider, but will open new horizons.
+Thus the Fermilab Collider operating at 2 TeV will not merely duplicate the physics possibilities of the $\frac{1}{2}$ TeV CERN Collider, but will open new horizons.

-The physics objectives of the Fermilab Collider are most easily, and perhaps most profoundly, explained in terms of the constituents of hadrons and the interactions among those constituents.
-We believe the strongly-interacting particles to be composed of quarks, structureless objects which define the properties of hadrons.
+The physics objectives of the Fermilab Collider are most easily, and perhaps most profoundly, explained in terms of the constituents of hadrons and the interactions among those con-We believe the strongly-interacting particles to be stituents. composed of quarks, structureless objects which define the properties of hadrons.
 The quarks appear to be permanently confined within hadrons by massless vector quanta known as gluons.
-The case for the probable existence of gluons is greatly strengthened by the recent results from the electron-positron storage ring PETRA.
-Just as photons couple to electric charge and the intermediate vector bosons couple to weak isospin and hypercharge, gluons couple to the strong or nuclear charge known as color.
+The case for the probable existence of gluons is greatly strengthened by the recent results from the electron-positron storage ring Just as photons couple to electric charge and the inter-PETRA. mediate vector bosons couple to weak isospin and hypercharge, gluons couple to the strong or nuclear charge known as color.
 Thus a hadron may be viewed as a collection of quarks, antiquarks, and gluons bound together by their mutual strong interaction.

-A monoenergetic beam of a single hadron species is therefore to be regarded as a mixed beam of quarks, antiquarks, and gluons.
+A monoenergetic beam of single hadron species is therefore to be regarded as a mixed beam of quarks, antiquarks, and gluons.
 This unseparated beam of constituents is a broad-band beam, because each constituent carries a fraction of the energy of the complete hadron.
 Determination of the energy spectrum of the constituents of various hadrons has been an important part of the Fermilab fixed-target program.
 This will continue in the Tevatron era.

 Violent collisions of hadrons may be understood in terms of an impulse approximation, in which a single constituent of the projectile hadron interacts with an individual constituent of the target hadron.
 This provides an opportunity to isolate and study the elementary interactions among the constituents.
-An important parameter for devices intended to study these elementary interactions is the differential luminosity d \mathscr{L} of elementary collisions at c.m. energy w per hadron-hadron collision at c.m. energy W. This may be computed as a convolution of the energy spectra of the constituents.
-In Fig. 1 we plot a related quantity, $\tau d \mathscr{L}/d\tau$, which is more convenient for cross section calculations.
+An important parameter for devices intended to study these elementary interactions in the differential luminosity dt of elementary collisions at c.m. energy w per hadron-hadron collision at c.m.
+This may be computed as a convolution of the energy energy W. spectra of the constituents.
+In Fig. 1 we plot a related quantity, $\tau d\mathcal{L} / d\tau$, which is more convenient for cross-section calculations.
 The scaling variable τ is related to the fraction of hadron-hadron c.m. energy W which is represented in a collision of constituents: